Pregabalin and duloxetine for the treatment of neuropathic pain disorders

 In the comparative analysis, the effectiveness of pregabalin and duloxetine in treating neuropathic pain disorders will be evaluated in terms of their mechanism of action, side effects, and overall patient outcomes.
 Pregabalin works by reducing the release of neurotransmitters involved in pain signaling, while duloxetine inhibits the reuptake of serotonin and norepinephrine.
 Both medications have been shown to be effective in clinical trials, but their side effect profiles differ.

-See also Duloxetine blood thinner
+See also Duloxetine effect on sleep

 Pregabalin: Common side effects include dizziness, drowsiness, and weight gain.
 It is generally well-tolerated but may cause more sedation compared to duloxetine.